18. Appendix 1: Supporting information¶

 The Planet imagery is also digitally streamed on-demand, with permission, from Norway's International Climate & Forests Initiative (NICFI) with Planet Labs (https://www.planet.com/nicfi/).
 Detailed image backdrops are provided for 6-monthly periods (i.e. December and June) for the 2015 – 2020 time window (5m image resolution).

-The resolution of each image backdrop is based on the resolution of the source Landsat imagery, with 1990, 1995 being limited to 30m formats, whereas 2000 – 2023 inclusive are presented at 15m resolution by pan-merging spectral content with panchromatic band content.
+The resolution of each image backdrop is based on the resolution of the source Landsat imagery, with 1990, and 1995 is limited to 30m formats, whereas 2000 – 2023 inclusive are presented at 15m resolution by pan-merging spectral content with panchromatic band content.

 The Landsat imagery for 2015 allows QGIS tool users to compare the level of landscape detail available from coarse resolution Landsat with comparable 2015 date 5m Planet imagery, and better understand the content in the exclusion masks, which have been modelled from Landsat sourced data.
 This is important for tool-user orientation, since the recent and current NICFI-Planet and Google base map image resolutions (5m and 50cm respectively), far exceed the resolution (30m) and detail used to model and construct the exclusion map coverages.